 This issue of the Learning Journal coincides with the 'end of programme' learning and networking event held at Barnsley Civic on 8th March 2022.
-The end of programme learning event enables those who have been part of the programme to share successes, reflect on lessons learnt, and network with fellow organisations, as well as the Coaches who have delivered the support.
-We also hope that this in-person workshop will encourage the continued development of a peer support network for organisations within Barnsley.
-The event will include:
+The end of programme learning event allowed us to share successes, reflect on lessons learnt, and network with fellow organisations, as well as the Coaches who have delivered the support.
+Thank you for all those that presented and attened the event - it was a fantastic day.
+Find out more on page XXXX